benjymous/annotations/sandman/sandman.45.md

 - #### Panel 1

-  Note that "pond scum" is not hyphenated.
+  Note that "pond scum" is not hyphenated here.

 - #### Panel 3